gwsystems/composite/doc/Vagrant.md

 Get Started
 -----------

+1. Install virtualbox.

-1. Install vagrant, if you have not already.
+2. Install vagrant, if you have not already.
 Prefer to use the latest version from http://www.vagrantup.com/downloads.
 The virtual machine was created and tested with version 1.6.3.

-2. Run `$ vagrant up` in the tools directory, or copy the Vagrantfile somewhere else and run vagrant from there.
+3. Run `$ vagrant up` in the tools directory, or copy the Vagrantfile somewhere else and run vagrant from there.

-3. Run `$ vagrant ssh`.
+4. Run `$ vagrant ssh`.
 Read Vagrant documentation for more commands.

-4. Start hacking from step #8 of the Composite Installation and Usage Summary!
+5. Start hacking from step #8 of the Composite Installation and Usage Summary!

 Notes
 -----